-Ten finalists will be selected by late October and invited to present their business ideas to a panel of judges at Seton Hall University.
+Ten finalists will be selected by late October and invited to present their business ideas to a panel of judges at Seton Hall University on Friday, November 16, 2018.
 Finalists who cannot come to campus can participate via Skype.
 Judges are successful alumni entrepreneurs, corporate leaders and business faculty.

 Step 3: Win Prizes and Recognition!

 - 1st Place Winner: $2,500 cash prize.
 Plus $10,000 scholarship to attend Seton Hall University ($2,500 annually)